 if English units are selected for Q.

-The pipe network calculation uses the steady state energy equation, Darcy Weisbach or
+The pipe network analysis calculation uses the steady state energy equation, Darcy Weisbach or

 Hazen Williams friction losses, and the Hardy Cross method to determine the flow rate in

-each pipe, loss in each pipe, and node pressures.
+each pipe, loss in each pipe, and node pressures in the network.
 Minor losses (due to valves, pipe

-bends, etc.) can be accounted for by using the equivalent length of pipe method.
+bends, etc.) in pipe networks can be accounted for by using the equivalent length of pipe method.